Surfperches: Family Embiotocidae

 Size: To 7.1 inches.
 Those caught off piers are generally 4-6 inches long.

-Range: Punta Baja, central Baja California to Tomales Bay.
+Range: Punta Baja, central Baja California to Tomales Bay, northern California.

-Habitat: Usually found in intertidal areas in water six feet or less.
+Habitat: Usually found in intertidal areas in water six feet or less and only recorded to a depth of 30 feet.
 Generally found over surfgrass and red and green algae; primarily feeds on algae and small invertebrates.

 Piers: A fairly rare species to most piers.
 I’ve only taken two, one from the Gaviota Pier (1996) and one from the Elephant Rock Pier in San Francisco Bay (2006).